 This section identifies generic requirements independent of the individual CDNI interfaces.
 Some of those are expected to affect multiple or all interfaces.
+Management is an important aspect of CDN operation.
+The fault and performance management is covered in CDNI Logging interface requirements.
+The other types of management are specific to the CDN provider and not needed for interoperability between CDN providers.

-- GEN-1 [MED] Wherever possible, the CDNI interfaces should reuse or leverage existing IETF protocols. - GEN-2 [HIGH] The CDNI solution shall not require a change, or an upgrade, to the User Agent to benefit from content delivery through interconnected CDNs. - GEN-3 [HIGH] The CDNI solution shall not require a change, or an upgrade, to the Content Service Provider to benefit from content delivery through interconnected CDNs. - GEN-4 [HIGH] The CDNI solution shall not depend on intra-CDN information to be exposed to other CDNs for effective and efficient delivery of the content.
-Examples of intra-CDN information include surrogate topology, surrogate status, cached content, etc. - GEN-5 [HIGH] The CDNI solution shall support delivery to the user agent based on HTTP [RFC2616].
+- GEN-1 {MED} Wherever possible, the CDNI interfaces should reuse or leverage existing IETF protocols. - GEN-2 {HIGH} The CDNI solution shall not require a change, or an upgrade, to the User Agent to benefit from content delivery through interconnected CDNs. - GEN-3 {HIGH} The CDNI solution shall not require a change, or an upgrade, to the Content Service Provider delivering content through a single CDN, to benefit from content delivery through interconnected CDNs. - GEN-4 {HIGH} The CDNI solution shall not depend on intra-CDN information to be exposed to other CDNs for effective and efficient delivery of the content.
+Examples of intra-CDN information include surrogate topology, surrogate status, cached content, etc. - GEN-5 {HIGH} The CDNI solution shall support delivery to the user agent based on HTTP [RFC2616].
 (Note that while delivery and acquisition "data plane" protocols are out of the CDNI solution scope, the CDNI solution "control plane" protocols are expected to participate in enabling, selecting or facilitating operations of such acquisition and delivery protocols.
-Hence it is useful to state requirements on the CDNI solution in terms of which acquisition and delivery protocols). - GEN-6 [HIGH] The CDNI solution shall support acquisition across CDNs based on HTTP [RFC2616].
-(The note above applies to this requirement too) - GEN-7 [LOW] The CDNI solution may support delivery to the user agent based on protocols other than HTTP. - GEN-8 [LOW] The CDNI solution may support acquisition across CDNs based on protocols other than HTTP. - GEN-9 [MED] The CDNI solution should support cascaded CDN redirection (CDN1 redirects to CDN2 that redirects to CDN3) to an arbitrary number of levels beyond the first level.
+Hence it is useful to state requirements on the CDNI solution in terms of which acquisition and delivery protocols). - GEN-6 {HIGH} The CDNI solution shall support acquisition across CDNs based on HTTP [RFC2616].
+(The note above applies to this requirement too) - GEN-7 {LOW} The CDNI solution may support delivery to the user agent based on protocols other than HTTP.

-- GEN-10 [MED] The CDNI solution should support an arbitrary topology of interconnected CDNs (i.e. the CDN topology cannot be restricted to a tree, a loop-free topology, etc.). - GEN-11 [HIGH] The CDNI solution shall prevent looping of any CDNI information exchange. - GEN-12 [HIGH] When making use of third party reference, the CDNI solution shall consider the potential issues associated with the use of various format of third-party references (e.g. NAT or IPv4/IPv6 translation potentially breaking third-party references based on an IP addresses such as URI containing IPv4 or IPv6 address litterals, split DNS situations potentially breaking third-party references based on DNS fully qualified domain names) and wherever possible avoid, minimize or mitigate the associated risks based on the specifics of the environments where the reference is used (e.g. likely or unlikely presence of NAT in the path).
-In particular, this applies to situations where the CDNI solution needs to construct and convey uniform resource identifiers for directing/redirecting a content request, as well as to situations where the CDNI solution needs to pass on a third party reference (e.g. to identify a User Agent) in order to allow another entity to make a more informed decision (e.g. make a more informed request routing decision by attempting to derive location information from the third party reference). - GEN-13 [HIGH] The CDNI solution shall support HTTP Adaptive Streaming content.
+- GEN-8 {LOW} The CDNI solution may support acquisition across CDNs based on protocols other than HTTP. - GEN-9 {MED} The CDNI solution should support cascaded CDN redirection (CDN1 redirects to CDN2 that redirects to CDN3) to an arbitrary number of levels beyond the first level. - GEN-10 {MED} The CDNI solution should support an arbitrary topology of interconnected CDNs (i.e. the topology of interconnected CDNs cannot be restricted to a tree, ring, star, etc.). - GEN-11 {HIGH} The CDNI solution shall prevent looping of any CDNI information exchange. - GEN-12 {HIGH} When making use of third party reference, the CDNI solution shall consider the potential issues associated with the use of various format of third-party references (e.g. NAT or IPv4/IPv6 translation potentially breaking third-party references based on an IP addresses such as URI containing IPv4 or IPv6 address litterals, split DNS situations potentially breaking third-party references based on DNS fully qualified domain names) and wherever possible avoid, minimize or mitigate the associated risks based on the specifics of the environments where the reference is used (e.g. likely or unlikely presence of NAT in the path).
+In particular, this applies to situations where the CDNI solution needs to construct and convey uniform resource identifiers for directing/redirecting a content request, as well as to situations where the CDNI solution needs to pass on a third party reference (e.g. to identify a User Agent) in order to allow another entity to make a more informed decision (e.g. make a more informed request routing decision by attempting to derive location information from the third party reference). - GEN-13 {HIGH} The CDNI solution shall support HTTP Adaptive Streaming content.